irfanzim/AtliQ-Hotel-Data-Analysis-Project/README.md

 ## **Project Overview:**

-- **Client:** Atliq Grands, a major Indian hotel chain.
+- **Objective:** Address challenges faced by Atliq Grands, a leading Indian hotel chain, including increasing competition and declining revenue.
-- **Objective:** Analyze hotel booking data to uncover key insights that can drive customer retention and increase revenue.
+- **Goal:** Use data analysis to provide actionable insights to improve customer retention and drive revenue growth.

-## **Problem Statement**

-- Atliq Grands is facing stiff competition and declining revenue.
-- The company seeks a data-driven approach to identify key factors impacting performance and make strategic improvements.

 ## **Datasets Overview**
 The project uses a combination of dimensional and fact tables: